For those who are going through the adoption process, the following questions may arise: What is a contested adoption?

 As a side note, it is important to also keep in mind that the birth mother may change her mind at the very last minute or even just after the adoption and try to contest the adoption.

 A contested adoption can happen to anyone, and many times when it is least expected.

 Let’s hope that if you are going through the adoption process, you never have to deal with the stress and potential heartache of a contested adoption.
 What is a contested adoption?

 A contested adoption happens when one biological parent wishes to place their child up for adoption, but the other biological parent opposes the adoption and tries to stop it.
 A hearing will take place before a judge to hear both sides of the issue.

 Sadly, many biological fathers do not find out about the adoption until the adoption is already in process.
 If the biological father was not informed that the mother was pregnant, then he has a legal right to contest the adoption.

 The father may also change his mind about the adoption and therefore try to stop it.

-If an adoption is being contested, both parties will go before a judge in a courthouse to share their side of the issue to get to a resolution.
+If adoption is being contested, both parties will go before a judge in a courthouse to share their side of the issue to get to a resolution.
 The adoption cannot be finalized until the contested adoption is resolved.

-The opposing party is basically saying they do not agree with the adoption and wish to stop it from happening.
+The opposing party is saying they do not agree with the adoption and wish to stop it from happening.